Tourism in Australia

-Popular Australian destinations include the coastal cities of Sydney, Brisbane and Melbourne, as well as other high-profile destinations including regional Queensland, the Gold Coast and the Great Barrier Reef, the world's largest reef.
-Other popular locations include Uluru, the Australian outback and the Tasmanian wilderness.
+Popular Australian destinations mainly include the coastal capital cities of Sydney and Melbourne, as well as other high-profile destinations including the other coastal cities of Brisbane, Perth, Adelaide, Gold Coast, and the Great Barrier Reef, the world's largest reef.
+Other popular locations include Uluru, the Australian outback, and the Tasmanian wilderness.
 The unique Australian wildlife is also another significant point of interest in the country's tourism.